Military Divorce

 The pension doesn’t become an issue in a divorce if the marriage has lasted for less than 10 years.
 The pension that the ex-spouse receives ends upon the military spouse’s death unless there is a Uniformed Services Survivor Benefit Plan in place.

-Health Coverage Following a Military Divorce in San Diego
+Health Coverage After a Military Divorce

-Following a divorce from a service member, the non-military spouse has two alternatives.
-The first is to choose free TRICARE coverage if the marriage lasted for a minimum of 20 years during the service member's active duty.
-If they do not qualify for TRICARE, the other alternative is to purchase conversion health coverage, which is referred to as the Continued Health Care Benefit Program (CHCBP).
+The first is to choose free TRICARE coverage if the marriage lasted for a minimum of 20 years during the service member’s active duty.
+If they do not qualify for TRICARE, the other alternative is to purchase conversion health coverage, referred to as the Continued Health Care Benefit Program (CHCBP).

-Implications for Child Custody and Child Support in a Military Divorce
+Child Custody and Support in Military Divorces

 The couple can approach the courts for modification if the situation is more long-term and will likely affect their children.
 If military families with kids agree on all aspects of their divorce, including issues related to child custody, they might choose an uncontested divorce.
 In this type of divorce, the spouses have the freedom to settle visitation and custody matters between themselves without any court intervention or orders.